This article is applicable to stock on both a dealer website or a 3rd party classified site.

-Excluding price and specs the 2 main opportunities to covert browser into potential prospect are the photos and the first few lines of the product description the appear on the page.
+Excluding price and specs, the 2 main opportunities to convert a browser into a potential prospect are the photos and the first few lines of the product description that appear on the page.

 The Hero Image:

 Display a strong image to entice the users in to view more.
-Some basics are making sure the product is clean (i.e. not jammed up beside other products), pay attention to shadows and show it at its best angle.
+Some basics are making sure the product is clean (i.e. not jammed up beside other products), paying attention to shadows and showing it at its best angle.

-Also, if on a classified site bear in mind that a user may conduct multiple searches over a 2-3-month period and so see your listing multiple times.
-The same way you rotate stock around the yard to give the impression of movement and freshness rotate your hero image, so it doesn’t go stale.
+Also, if on a classified site, remember that a user may conduct multiple searches over a 2-3-month period and so see your listing multiple times.
+In the same way you rotate stock around the yard to give the impression of movement and freshness, rotate your hero image so it doesn’t go stale.

 The first few lines of your description:

-These lines that feed onto the search results page are key to getting users to click though to view the product details.
+These lines on the search results page are key to getting users to click through to view the product details.
 Use them wisely.

 These should be unique to the product and aim to engage the potential buyer with the product.

-If it’s a sports bike for example emotional language like ‘heart pounding power’ might get an emotional hock into the buyer and get them to click though to find out more.
+If it’s a sports bike, for example, emotional language like ‘heart-pounding power’ might get an emotional hook into the buyer and get them to click through to find out more.

 The Details page:

-The most important page of a website in my opinion is the product or vehicle details page.
+The most important page of a website is the product or vehicle details page.
 This is the page where purchase decisions are made.

-The longer you can keep a user engaged on this page the more likely they are to be converted to a sale.
+The longer you can keep a user engaged on this page, the more likely they are to be converted to a sale.

 We have already briefly discussed photos.

-The more photographs the better and use the photos to tell a story.
+The more photographs, the better, and they should be used to tell a story.
 Arrange them in a logical order that showcases the product – an external 360 and then an internal 360.
-If there are key selling points make sure to photograph and highlight them too.
+If there are key selling points, photograph and highlight them too.

 Strong photography can help sell products sight unseen as it helps build trust as buyers can see you are not trying to hide anything.

-Comments are key selling tools and too often under used when dealer use the comment to sell the dealership rather than the product.
+Comments are key selling tools and are too often underused, with most dealers using the comments to sell the dealership rather than the product.

-Eg use emotional language when selling bikes / caravans / boats and other recreational product.
-People are buying lifestyles rather than products and talk to how this product helps get them enjoy their lifestyle.
+Use emotional language when selling bikes/caravans/boats and other recreational products.
+People buy lifestyles rather than products, and your aim should be to discuss how this product helps get their lifestyle.

 The other common mistake is just adding a list of specs.
 So What?

-If listing a feature of the product give the so what.
-For example
+If listing a product feature, give the ‘so what’.
+For example:

 “This caravan has solar panels and a 100AH battery”

-“Imagine yourself lying under the eastwest bed gazing at the thousands of start through the extra-large skylight”
+“Imagine yourself lying under the east-west bed gazing at the thousands of stars through the extra-large skylight”

 This covers the features of the van and connects emotionally to the lifestyle too.

-Hopefully now you are getting some leads.
-Click here to read best practice on lead management:
+Hopefully, your inventory is now generating some leads.
+Click here for more information and best practices on lead management: